gravitational/careers/challenges/fullstack/challenge.md

 the team.
 At Teleport, we prefer Markdown for
 [our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).

-This document should include proposed UX of the app (wireframes are great), tools and libraries that will be used, proposed API, implementation details where appropriate (for example: session management), and security.
+This document should include:

+- the proposed UX of the app (wireframes are great)
+- the proposed API
+- URL structure (how will you encode the app state in the URL?)
+- security, including:
+  - authentication
+  - TLS setup
+  - protection against common web security vulnerabilities
+- implementation details where appropriate (for example, session management)

 A few notes about the design document: